smithwrinch/pcompproject/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/SasmGzc8EKA/0.jpg)](https://www.youtube.com/watch?v=SasmGzc8EKA)
 ## Evaluation
-This took me over 100 hours in total and it was a lot more work than I had anticipated.
+It was a lot more work than I had anticipated.
 I am happy with the final design of the system but I think there was more to be done programmatically.

 ## Future work